 Nancy’s work with attachment and trauma is an important foundation to strengthening parent-child relationships, couple relationships, and healing in individuals.
 Her therapeutic approach is unwaveringly person-centered; pulling techniques from solution-focused theory, play therapy, and DBT skills training.

-Nancy is a SD Licensed Professional Counselor, a National Certified Counselor, and a Qualified Mental Health Professional.
-She is in process of achieving her LPC-MH licensure.
+Nancy is a SD Licensed Professional Counselor of Mental Health and a Qualified Mental Health Professional.

 Andrea Bloch, MS, LMFT